WEBSITE TERMS AND CONDITIONS

 2) is an original or notarized copy; and

-3) it is accompanied by a completed and signed attestation form that meets identification and guarantor requirements.
+3) it is accompanied by a completed and signed POA Identification Form that meets government photo identification and guarantor requirements.

 If further information is required, CTB will contact the customer and/or appointed Attorney and advise what additional information is required.

 CTB aims to review all POAs within approximately thirty (30) business days; however in some situations a further review may be required.
 If there are any delays in the review, CTB will inform the customer and/or appointed Attorney and advise of the expected timeframe as to when the review will be completed.

 Please note CTB reserves the right at its discretion to not accept a POA or an appointed Attorney's instructions.

 If I have any questions or concerns who do I contact?